Abstract:

 Substitutionary righteousness falsely teaches that the Most High can be compensated.
 The Almighty desires us to become righteous, and to make us righteous, but this in no way compensates him for his loss.
 If we think we lost something due to the sin of others, rest assured that Yahweh has lost more.
 His only recourse is to demand a punative penalty to express his wrath against sin, and then to make a way that the penalty can be paid by a willing substitute (himself) so that he can forgive sin.
 Forgiveness is a remission of further punishement.
 Forgiveness is a forgoing of further demands for compensation, or a droping of such demands where impossible.

-Substitutionary righteousness makes the sinner feels as if atonment has paid the Most High off completely and utterly for the consequences of sin.
+Substitutionary righteousness makes the sinner feel as if the cross has paid the Most High off completely and utterly for the consequences of sin.
 Therefore, the sinner returns to his sin thinking that they can return to the priest and obtain absolution after their penance.
 Trusting in substitutionary righteousness is no contrition for sin at all.
 It is a substitute for repentance, and a misunderstanding of forgiveness.
-Since Paul dealt so clearly with the notion that our good works pay off sin, the philosophers in the Church kept the principle and imply that Messiah's righteousness compensates sin, so as to avoid saying that the sinners good works do that.
+Since Paul dealt so clearly with the notion that our good works pay off sin, the philosophers in the Church kept the principle and implied that Messiah's righteousness compensates sin, so as to avoid saying that the sinners good works do that.
 The sinner who feels 100% righteous in God's sight has faith in a illusion of righteousness.
 And having faith in an illusion of righteousness is a stumbling block to the seeking of real genuine righteousness that flows from the faithfulness of Messiah.

 Is it any different that the Church of Rome teaches infused righteousness, in which the believer is said to actually be righteous in an inward mystical sense?
 There are also some who claim to be perfect, and that they are cleansed from all sin, and not just being cleansed from sin, or cleansed from condemnation.
 But these are also illusions of righteousness, based on unbiblical philosophies.
 God does not give a darn about substitutionary righteousness of any form, which is an illusion to make the unsaved feel like they are saved.
 If they really understood how much the Most High was forgiving, they would not presume on it by inventing these other theories.